Why Taste Matters (But Isnβt the Whole Story)

-Taste is the quickest way to catch problems before you make a low-quality product part of your routine.
+Taste is one of the quickest ways to catch problems before you make a low-quality product part of your routine.
 Authentic Shilajit has a recognizable sensory signature shaped by fulvic/humic compounds and trace minerals.
-When brands sweeten, perfume, or cut their resin, the flavor and mouthfeel almost always give it away.
-Still, taste is only a screen—you should confirm purity with a batch-matched Certificate of Analysis (COA).
+When brands sweeten, perfume, or dilute their resin, the flavor and mouthfeel usually change in noticeable ways.
+Still, taste is only a screenβyou should confirm purity with a third-party Certificate of Analysis (COA) that clearly identifies the product being tested.
 For the lab side, see Lab Testing Shilajit: The Methods That Matter and the safety overview Is Shilajit Safe?
 Heavy Metals, Microbes & COA Thresholds.
 If you suspect a fake, read How to Spot Fake Shilajit Before You Buy.

 The Authentic Flavor Profile